 Q 94: If individuals become eligible for Medicare and are already in a QHP, can they stay in their plan?

-If a person stays in a QHP* and is eligible for or enrolled in Medicare, he or she is no longer eligible to receive any tax credits.
-If the consumer has been receiving an advance premium tax credit, the consumer must report the change to the [insert name of state exchange] to end the tax credit.
-If the consumer does not do this, the consumer will be liable to repay the tax credits for which he or she was not eligible.
+If a person stays in a QHP* and is eligible for or enrolled in Medicare, the person is no longer eligible to receive any tax credits.
+If the consumer has been receiving an advance premium tax credit, the consumer must report eligibility for Medicare to the [insert name of state exchange] to end the tax credit.
+If the consumer does not do this, the consumer will be liable to repay the tax credits for which they were not eligible.

-Although under federal laws the QHP cannot terminate coverage from the same policy to which the individual was enrolled upon becoming eligible for Medicare, a QHP is not designed to coordinate its benefits with Medicare.
+Without the enrollee’s authorization, a QHP may not terminate coverage from a policy in which the individual was enrolled upon becoming eligible for Medicare.
+However, a QHP is not designed to coordinate its benefits with Medicare.
 Both the premium and the benefits of a QHP are designed to provide primary coverage, not supplemental coverage.
 Depending on state law, a QHP may reduce its benefits to pay covered expenses that remain after Medicare pays, but the premium will stay the same.
 This may happen even if the individual does not sign up for Part B of Medicare.
 Consumers are encouraged to enroll in Medicare when they are eligible to do so to avoid premium penalties and delayed benefits later.
 The [insert name of SHIP] at [insert contact information] should be able to give consumers more information about how and when to enroll in Medicare and any penalties that can apply.

 *Note that this information (except for the tax credit) applies to individual coverage inside and outside an exchange.